mportesdev/handpick/README.rst

     object is not an instance of specified type(s).

     ``type_or_types`` must be a type or tuple of types.

+handpick.ALL
+    Predicate that returns True for all objects.

+handpick.NO_CONTAINERS
+    Predicate that returns True for non-iterable objects, strings and bytes-like objects.

 handpick.values_for_key(data, key)
     Pick values associated with a specific key.